poengAlex/handy-browser-extension/README.md

 - Make a .ts file in the src-bex folder
 - Add it to the manifest
 - Add it to the quasar.config.js

+# Deploy

+- npm run build
+- Delete the zip file created by quasar if it is rediculsy big
+- zip all the files